What the heck happened to all my money?

 The average interest rate of a credit card is 16.46% And if you only pay minimum payments on that card, it can take years and years for you to pay it off.

-Talk about financial death by a thousand cuts.
+Talk about financial damage by a thousand cuts.

 If you’ve never heard of refinancing or personal loans, here’s what it means:

-They take your debt and combine it into a single loan with a lower interest rate.
+They match you with a new loan with a lower interest rate.
 This means you’re paying hundreds – possibly thousands of dollars – less in interest.
+And according to their research, Credible users save an average of $18,886 over the life of their loan.

 The best part?